medialab/minet/docs/cli.md

 Minet CrowdTangle Leaderboard Command
 =====================================

 Gather information and aggregated stats about pages and groups of the designated dashboard (indicated by a given token).

+For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Leaderboard.

 optional arguments:
   -h, --help                            show this help message and exit